MLOps-BlueBikes/PedalPulse/tfdv/README.md

 This pipeline can be used to monitor the quality of data stored in GCP and help identify potential schema drifts or anomalies in the dataset over time.

+The pipeline evaluates data drift by comparing key statistical metrics between the training and incoming datasets.

 Requirements
 ------------